alfred1137/alfred1137.github.io/memory-bank/activeContext.md

 ## Active Decisions and Considerations
 - **Blog Post Filenames:** Source files include chapter titles (e.g., `Chapter-02-Progress-&-Redemption.md`).
 The correct Jekyll format `YYYY-MM-DD-TITLE.md` must be strictly followed.
 The prefix `LOFC-CM-` should not be part of the filename itself but rather handled within the content or title if necessary.
 The corrected filename for Chapter 00 is `_posts/2025-03-06-LOFC-CM-CH00.md`.
-- **Date Assignment:** Migrated posts will use the file creation date of the original source file.
 - **Asset Handling:** Assets will be organized into post-specific folders within `assets/img/LOFC-CM-CH00/` for Chapter 00, and `assets/img/LOFC-CM-<chapter_number>/` for subsequent chapters.
 - **Source Project Files:** `clinerules` and `memory-bank` from the source repository will be migrated, with a note to review for outdated instructions conflicting with the current blog's structure.
 - **Source Repository Access:** Terminal tools will be used in Act Mode to access the source repository for file listing, content retrieval, and metadata.